TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_dfu.md

 - SBL DFU implements the **dfu task** which receives the appimage and put it into a dedicated buffer in RAM memory.
 Once the manifestation stage of DFU state machine is completed and DFU state machine goes to IDLE state, then the dfu task will be exited and booting process of the received image will be initiated.

+\if SOC_AM261X
 - It uses bootloader APIs to do the SOC initializations.
+Once the mcelf image is received, it is parsed into multiple **loadable segments**.
+These are then loaded into individual CPUs.
+- The **Note segment** of the MCELF image will have information regarding the core on which each segment that application binary needs to be loaded
+- The SBL uses this information to initialize each core, loads the segments to specified addresses, and then releases the core from reset.
+Now the core will start running.
+\else
+- It uses bootloader APIs to do the SOC initializations.
 Once the appimage is received, the SBL parses it and splits the appimage into RPRCs where each RPRC image corresponds to a distinct core.
 After that it initializes each core and load the corresponding RPRC image.
 This step sets the entry points and the core is then released from reset.
+\endif

 - Refer to \htmllink{https://www.usb.org/sites/default/files/DFU_1.1.pdf, DFU_1.1.pdf} to know more about USB DFU class.